Crazy Handful of Nothin'

 "Crazy Handful of Nothin" is the sixth episode of the first season of the American television drama series Breaking Bad.
-Written by George Mastras and directed by Bronwen Hughes, it aired on AMC in the United States and Canada on March 2, 2008.
-The episode introduces Tuco Salamanca and No Doze, played by Raymond Cruz and Cesar Garcia respectively.
+Written by George Mastras and directed by Bronwen Hughes, it aired on AMC in the United States on March 2, 2008.
+The episode introduces Tuco Salamanca, played by Raymond Cruz.

 Plot

-Walter White and Jesse Pinkman come to an agreement: Walt will be the cook and silent partner in their meth operation, while Jesse will sell their product on the street.
+Upon his decision to return to the illicit drug business, Walter White and his accomplice Jesse Pinkman come to an agreement: Walt will be the cook and silent partner in their meth operation, while Jesse will sell their product on the street.
 Walt also demands no further bloodshed.
 Meanwhile, as Walt's chemotherapy continues, he tells Skyler White that Elliott Schwartz's check came and he deposited it, when in fact he is struggling to pay for the treatment and plans on using his meth profits to cover it.
+He starts feeling the effects of chemotherapy during class, and after vomiting in the men's room, Hugo Archilleya, the school janitor, cleans up after him.
 At a family therapy session, Skyler tells Walt that she is concerned about his missing hours, but he says that he just likes to be alone sometimes and take walks.

-While cooking meth, Jesse observes a radiotherapy burn on Walt's chest and realizes he is trying to take care of his family before he dies of lung cancer.
+While cooking meth, Jesse notices a radiotherapy burn on Walt's chest and realizes he is trying to financially provide for his family before he dies of lung cancer; Walt confirms his suspicions.
 Jesse finishes their current batch and spends all night selling it, bringing Walt his share of $1,300, far less than he expected.
-Jesse explains they need a distributor; after Krazy-8's death, drug lord Tuco Salamanca has taken over his territory.
+Walt realises they need a distributor; after Krazy-8's death, drug lord Tuco Salamanca has taken over his territory.
 Jesse gains a meeting with Tuco after getting his friend Skinny Pete, who served time in prison alongside Tuco, to vouch for him.
 Though Tuco is willing to pay $35,000 for a pound of meth, he insists on paying only after his dealers have completed the sales.
 When Jesse refuses and attempts to take back the drugs, Tuco severely beats him.